-Effective January 1, 2023, a new long-term incentive plan (LTIP) was introduced to foster long-term profitable growth, sustainability, shareholder return, and executive retention.
+Since January 1, 2023, the revised long-term incentive plan (LTIP) aims to foster long-term profitable growth, sustainability, shareholder return, and executive retention.
 It offers equity-based performance-driven rewards to the CEO, other members of the Executive Committee, and selected key employees across the Comet Group, thus reinforcing their focus on executing our strategy and aligning their interests with our objective of enhancing shareholder value.